gatsbyjs/gatsby/docs/docs/conceptual/rendering-options.md

 ## Deferred Static Generation (DSG)

 As the title suggests, Deferred Static Generation is conceptually very similar to SSG.
-The only difference is that some pages are not generated at build time and instead generated during the first HTTP request to this page.

-The subsequent requests will hit the CDN cache the same way as with SSG.
+The only difference with Deferred Static Generation is developers can choose to defer building certain pages until the first time a user requests it.
+Deferred Static Generation gives developers greater control over their site's build times.

-For example: maybe you have an archive of old articles that no longer receive significant traffic.
+For example, imagine you have an archive of old articles that no longer receive significant traffic.
 There is no practical reason to generate them on each build (and thus delay the delivery of fresh articles).
 In this case, you may choose to defer the generation of old pages, and Gatsby will skip them during the build step.

+Subsequent requests to pages using DSG will hit the CDN cache the same way as with SSG.

 - [How-To Guide: Using Deferred Static Generation][7]

 ![Deferred Static Generation diagram](../images/dsg-diagram.jpg)

-Unlike SSG, deferred static generation requires you to keep the build server running after the initial build.
+Unlike SSG, Deferred Static Generation requires you to keep the build server running after the initial build (using the `gatsby serve` command).
 It implies a different deployment model and requires backend infrastructure.

-But don't worry, [Gatsby Cloud][6] supports it out-of-the-box.
+But don't worry: [Gatsby Cloud][6] supports it out-of-the-box.

 ## Server-Side Rendering (SSR)

 SSG, DSG, and client-side rendering can handle a vast majority of use cases in web development.
 But there is a small niche when you may still need to generate HTML on-the-fly.
+That's when you'll need Server-Side Rendering.

+Server-Side Rendering is a method of content rendering in which each web page is served to a site visitor at runtime, meaning that a portion of the build process happens on each page request.
+Because the content is rendering during runtime, visitors will always get the latest version of content directly from the server—though they may have to wait a few seconds for it display.

-For example: maybe you are building a site with user reviews and want those reviews to be immediately indexed by search engines as soon as they are posted.
-So the client-side rendering is not an option.
+For example, imagine you are building a site with user reviews.
+You want those reviews to be immediately indexed by search engines as soon as they are posted, so client-side rendering is not an option.

 In this case, you may choose server-side rendering for pages with user reviews.
 Any time someone requests this page, Gatsby will call the `getServerData` function defined in the page component.
 That's where you can request any data from 3rd-party APIs.
 Gatsby passes the returned result as a `serverData` prop to your page component.

-You can also return HTTP headers along with data to control page caching strategy in CDN.
+You can also return HTTP headers along with data to control the page-caching strategy in your CDN.

 - [How to use server-side rendering][8]